blorente/naylang-documentation/src/appendixB.md

 --------
-Diagrams are were created with LaTeX packages such as tikz or pgfgantt, they can be inserted directly as PDF, but if we desire to output to formats other than LaTeX is more convenient to convert them to .png filesi with tools such as `pdftoppm`.
+Diagrams are were created with LaTeX packages such as tikz or pgfgantt, they can be inserted directly as PDF, but if we desire to output to formats other than LaTeX is more convenient to convert them to .png files with tools such as `pdftoppm`.